open/close all folders

 - In an early FoxTrot comic, Paige was trying to avoid being asked out by Morton Goldthwait and thought of several excuses she could use, including this one.

-- On an episode of WWE Raw, Stephanie McMahon, who has been banned from the building, tries to seduce an usher to let her inside.
+- On the 1/3/2002 episode of WWE Smackdown, Stephanie McMahon tries to seduce an usher, who has been preventing her entry all night, to let her inside.
 His response?
 "Stephanie, I'm gay."
 To add the exclamation point, he commented on Billy and Chuck, who just walked by, stating that if they released a calendar, it would be unbelievable!

 - In The Longest Journey, when April tries to get past a security guard by acting cute, all he says is "Sorry, ma'am, but I'm gay".

 - Another female example in Vampire: The Masquerade Ė Bloodlines, where one woman can turn down a male Player Character by telling him "I just remembered, I'm gay."
 Then inverted if playing a female character, where she'll say "I just remembered, I'm straight."

 - In Princess Maker 4, Marie (one of the player character's daughter's possible best friends) gains a very persistent Stalker with a Crush.
 She finally manages to get rid of him by telling him she's not interested in men and is dating your daughter (who, playing along, tells him to back off of her girl).

 - Played with in Dragon Age: Origins; "barking up the wrong tree" is the exact phrase used to turn down offers for same-sex romance.

 - Leliana says that she is a "poetess" to put off a Templar's advances.
 This is half true.

 - Invoked by a female NPC in Final Fantasy Crystal Chronicles: Echoes of Time, who will claim to have a date with your character to escape the local Casanova Wannabe; if you're playing a female character, there's some more dialogue along the lines of "yes, I know she's a girl".